Updated May 5, 2023

-Six Sigma is a highly efficient method or process through which organizations can improve their products and services to the nearest perfection.
+Six Sigma is a highly efficient method or process through which organizations can improve their products and services to perfection.
 It is a developmental approach to delivering highly efficient and improved processes.
-The word Sigma itself means to measure how much deviation a process has been showing from perfection.
-It is a continuous process to keep in check with the highest customer satisfaction and at the same time optimizing the profit turnover in an organization.
-It emphasizes on effectiveness and excellence in the efficiency of the product.
-In this article, it will be clearly stated in detail about how six sigma is utilized in real-life scenarios and how organizations actually benefit from it.
+The word Sigma means measuring how much deviation a process has been showing from perfection.
+It is a continuous process to keep in check the highest customer satisfaction and optimize the profit turnover in an organization.
+It emphasizes effectiveness and excellence in the efficiency of the product.
+This article will clearly state how Six Sigma is utilized in real-life scenarios and how organizations benefit from it.

-Some of the features of Six Sigma are –
+Some of the features of the Six Sigma process are –

-- The aim of Six Sigma is to eliminate redundancy (or waste) and ineffectiveness.
+- Six Sigma aims to eliminate redundancy (or waste) and ineffectiveness.
 This helps to increase customer satisfaction as it pertains to exactly what the customer is expecting and fulfilling his needs.

 - It is a data-driven methodology, which needs very accurate data collection methods for the entire process to be analyzed.

-- One of the most important features of Six Sigma is that it puts up results on financial statements.
+- One of the most essential features of Six Sigma is that it puts up results on financial statements.

-- Crucial to quality is the most significant attribute for customer satisfaction.
+- Crucial to quality is the most significant attribute of customer satisfaction.

 - The defect is not meeting customer standards.

-- The capability of the process is what the process can deliver.
+- The capability of the process is what the procedure can deliver.